 Class Mixing at West Wycombe School

-At West Wycombe School, we combine classes for Reception and Year 1, as well as Year 3 and 4.
+At West Wycombe School, we combine classes for Year 1 and 2.

 The team have worked exceptionally hard to create rolling programmes (essentially a curriculum that runs over two years) and we have seen huge success in the delivery of these rolling programmes.